rotki/rotki/docs/usage_guide.rst

 Special assets
 ==============

-rotki allows you to track special assets like:
+Rotki allows you to track special assets like:

 1. *Uniswap/Sushiswap LP tokens*: You can track LP tokens by adding them and using `UNI-V2` as protocol.
 This will make the app query balances and prices.
 As for now historical prices are not queried so you will need to add missing prices manually.
 2. *Yearn vaults*: To add a yearn vault you need to add a new ethereum token and use `yearn_vaults_v2` as protocol.
 In addition you need to specify the underlying token that the vault uses with a 100% weight.